Thanks for visiting 🙂

 Straight Knitting Needles

 Straight knitting needles are the style of needle that most people think of.
-Straight needles come as a pair and come in lengths of 7", 10", 12" and 14".
-They are best for smaller projects where there is no excessive bulk on the needles while you work.
+They come as a pair and come in lengths of 7", 10", 12" and 14".
+They are best for smaller projects where there is no excess bulk on the needles while you work.
 Knitted projects such as scarves, baby blankets, wraps use straight knitting needles.

 Circular Knitting Needles